WaroDev/SteamyRain/README.md

 ## Add Non-Steam Games
 This part of the process has to be done manually and will only take effect after using 'Scan for Games'

-1.Open the @Resrouces\NonSteamGames.inc
+1. Open the @Resrouces\NonSteamGames.inc
-2.Add each game using this format:
+2. Add each game using this format:
 [code]
 Egame#="TheNameOfMyGame"
 Egame#Path="ThePathToLaunchMyGame"